Long Lake Provincial Park (Nova Scotia)

 Long Lake Provincial Park is located in Halifax, Nova Scotia, Canada.
 It was initiated in 1981 by then Premier John Buchanan after Halifax's water supply had been shifted from the Spruce Hill/Long Lake/Chain Lakes watershed to the Pockwock Lake watershed near Hammonds Plains.
 The 2,095 ha park, formally established in 1984, constitutes the bulk of these former watershed lands.
 Other portions were deeded to the municipality of Halifax, and the area around the Chain Lakes is still administered by the Halifax Regional Water Commission, since the Chain Lakes remain the city's emergency water supply.

 History

 The lands included within the present park boundaries have had a long history of human use, including logging, several farms and many small granite quarries which provided the stones for many of the 19th century buildings in downtown Halifax.
-As part of its development as Halifax's watershed lands, in the early part of the 20th century an earthen dam was erected on Pine Hill Lake, greatly enlarging it.
+As part of its development as Halifax's watershed lands, in the early part of the 20th century an earthen dam was erected on Spruce Hill Lake, greatly enlarging it.
 A long concrete and earth dam was constructed on Long Lake, again significantly expanding its area.
 A pipeline was built connecting the two lakes, and to the adjacent Chain Lakes.
 The entire area has been logged extensively in the early part of the 20th century, but a few scattered old growth trees remain.